Folic acid in pregnancy

-This fact sheet is intended to help women who plan to have children understand what folic acid is, why it is important and how to get their recommended daily intake of this essential nutrient.
+This fact sheet is for women who are planning to have children.
+It will help you understand what folic acid is, why it is important and how to eat enough of this essential nutrient.

 What is folic acid?